FINANCIAL EMPOWERMENT

 MEET PROJECT LIFT

-Thousands of low-income families in our region do everything right to make ends meet, holding down jobs and providing for their children.
+Thousands of working families in our region do everything right to make ends meet, holding down jobs and providing for their children.
 Many engage with social service organizations for job training and financial coaching to access quality education for themselves and their children and improve their health.
-But setbacks such as car repairs, unexpected medical bills or a sudden threat of eviction — all things that were compounded by COVID-19 — can knock families off track and wipe out the progress they’ve worked so hard to make.
+But setbacks such as car repairs, unexpected medical bills or a sudden threat of eviction can knock families off track and wipe out the progress they’ve worked so hard to make.

 HELPING FAMILIES REMOVE BARRIERS